Discovery Kids (Latin America): The Beginning era (1996–2002)

-Logo used between and 1998–2002, notable for spawning a series of logos depicting a planet.

-On 1 November 1996, the channel launched and programming was aimed for older children and preschoolers.
+On November 4, 1996, the channel launched and programming was aimed for older children and preschoolers.
 Preschool programming aired in the mornings, while shows for older children aired in the afternoons-evenings.
-The channel was originally named Discovery Kids Channel, but was shortened to simply Discovery Kids in official promos and bumpers.
-Its slogan was "Discovery Kids is not an infants channel, it's a kids channel!".
-(Note: Spanish: ¡Discovery Kids no es un canal infantil, es un canal para niños!)
-The logo originally showed a white stick figure jumping on a red background.
+The channel was originally named Discovery Kids Channel and the logo showed a white stick figure jumping on a red background.
+Its slogan was "¡Discovery Kids no es un canal infantil, es un canal para niños!".
+(Note: Literally Discovery Kids is not an infants channel, it's a kids channel!)

-In 1998, Discovery Kids changed its name, with the word "channel" getting dropped.
-The logo got updated, now being a planet with a ring underneath it.
-Its new slogan "Baterías incluidas" (Note: Literally Batteries included.) made its debut.
+In the early-to-mid 1998, Discovery Kids Channel changed its name, dropping the word "Channel" to simply titled "Discovery Kids".
+The logo got updated, being a planet with a ring underneath it.
+Its alternate slogan "Baterías incluidas" (Note: Literally Batteries included) made its debut.

 The Rainbow era (2002–2005)

-Logo used between 1998 and 2009, notable for being the only logo to be used in more than one era.
+Logo used between 1998–2009, notable for being used in three eras.

-In April, 2002, preschool programming began airing around the clock on weekdays, while shows for older children only aired around the clock on weekends.
+In April 2002, the channel received a new look.
+Preschool programming began airing around the clock on weekdays, while shows for older children only aired around the clock on weekends.
 The channel's current slogan "¡Aquí, en Discovery Kids!"
-(Note: Literally "Here, on Discovery Kids!") also made its debut.
+(Note: Literally Here, on Discovery Kids!) also made its debut.

-In January, 2003, the channel changed its programming to target preschoolers, removing all shows for older children, which furthermore, changed its demographic to children under 8 years of age.
+In January 2003, the channel changed its programming to target preschoolers, removing all shows for older children, which furthermore, changed its demographic to children under 8 years of age.